msanatan/msanatan.github.io/source/_posts/2019/weekend-hack-another-scraper.md

         return []
 ```

-## Saving as JSON
+## Saving Data

-Python makes this dead simple.
-For convenience we call the `parse_posts` function in our JSON saving one:
+I needed to convert the data to markdown so that Hexo can use it.
+I figured that allowing JSON and CSV formats as well, this scraper could be of more use to others.
+Doesn't matter too much, Python makes saving in each file type dead simple:

 ```python
 def get_posts_json(filename, author_url):